-On November 14, a Prussian relief force led by Carl Christoph von Goltz and Paul von Werner ("Standing" Grenadier Battalion V von Rath, IR42 Markgraf von Brandenburg Fusiliers, 400 dragoons and 5 sqns of HR6 Werner Hussars) arrived at Reinschdorf.
-It had been sent by General de La Motte Fouqué to relieve the fortress.
-It left its heavy baggage and satchels behind, crossed swamps and bushes and attacked the Austrians.
+On November 14, a Prussian relief force led by Major-General Carl Christoph Baron von der Goltz and Major-General Paul von Werner ("Standing" Grenadier Battalion V von Rath, IR42 Markgraf von Brandenburg Fusiliers, 400 dragoons and 5 sqns of HR6 Werner Hussars) arrived at Reinschdorf.
+It had been sent by Lieutenant-General de La Motte Fouqué to relieve the fortress.
+Fouqué followed this detachment with the main body of his corps, marching to Ober-Glogau (present-day Glogowek).
+Goltz, whose troops marched without knapsacks, tents and pack-horses, reached Cosel at 1:00 p.m, after having crossed swamps and bushes.
+Goltz attacked the Austrians.
 Meanwhile, Lattorf made a sally from the fortress.
 The Austrians were thus attacked from both sides and soon broke and run, leaving 130 men on the field, 50 men taken prisoners and 18 wagons.
-Goltz and Werner pursued the Austrians.
+The Austrians retired in the direction of Ratibor (present-day Raciborz).
+Goltz and Werner pursued them.
 "Standing" Grenadier Battalion V von Rath and 50 men from HR6 Werner Hussars remained in Cosel to reinforce the garrison.

 On December 22, Lattorf received the “Order of the Black Eagle” for his conduct during the siege.